matrix-org/matrix-spec-proposals/proposals/1756-cross-signing.md

 ### Signature distribution

-Currently, users will only be allowed to see signatures made by their own master, self-signing or user-signing keys, signatures of their own master key made by their own devices, signatures made by other users' master or self-signing keys about their own devices, or signatures made of other users' master keys by their own devices.
+Currently, users will only be allowed to see
+* signatures made by their own master, self-signing or user-signing keys,
+* signatures made by their own devices of their own master key,
+* signatures made by other users' self-signing keys about the other users' own devices,
+* signatures made by other users' master keys about the other users' self-signing key, or
+* signatures made by other users' devices about the other users' master keys.

 This is done in order to preserve the privacy of social connections.
 Future proposals may define mechanisms for distributing signatures to other users in order to allow for other web-of-trust use cases.

 ### Migrating from device verifications